openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 public class Cipher {}
 ```

-**Function:** Provides encryption/decryption algorithm operations.
-Sequential calls to [init()](#func-initkey-paramsspec-asynccallbackcipher), [update()](#func-updatedatablob), and [doFinal()](#func-dofinaldatablob) methods in this class can achieve symmetric encryption/symmetric decryption/asymmetric encryption/asymmetric decryption.
+**Description:** Provides encryption and decryption algorithm operations.
+By calling the [createCipher(String)](#func-createcipherstring), [update()](#func-updatedatablob), and [doFinal()](#func-dofinaldatablob) methods in sequence, symmetric encryption/symmetric decryption/asymmetric encryption/asymmetric decryption can be implemented.

-A complete encryption/decryption process differs slightly between symmetric and asymmetric encryption:
+A complete encryption/decryption process differs slightly between symmetric encryption and asymmetric encryption:

-- Symmetric encryption/decryption: init is mandatory, update is optional (and allows multiple updates for large data encryption/decryption), doFinal is mandatory; after doFinal completes, a new encryption/decryption process can be started by re-initializing init.
+- Symmetric encryption and decryption: init is mandatory, update is optional (and allows multiple updates for large data encryption/decryption), and doFinal is mandatory.
+After doFinal is complete, a new encryption/decryption process can be started by re-initializing init.
-- RSA, SM2 asymmetric encryption/decryption: init is mandatory, update operations are not supported, doFinal is mandatory (allowing multiple consecutive doFinal operations for large data encryption/decryption); RSA does not support repeated init, and a new Cipher object needs to be created when switching encryption/decryption modes or padding methods.
+- RSA and SM2 asymmetric encryption and decryption: init is mandatory, update is not supported, and doFinal is mandatory (allowing multiple doFinal calls for large data encryption/decryption).
+RSA does not support repeated init.
+To switch encryption/decryption modes or padding methods, a new Cipher object needs to be created.

 **System Capability:** SystemCapability.Security.CryptoFramework.Cipher

-**Initial Version:** 21
+**Since:** 21

 ### prop algName